johnlindquist/file-forge/templates/main/worktree.md

   - BRANCH_NAME # Still useful for push/PR commands, even if branch exists
 ---
 <executive_summary>
-Generate a step-by-step guide for working within an existing Git worktree.
-Assumes the worktree is linked to the correct feature branch.
-Includes implementation, testing (with commits per step), pushing the branch, and creating a Pull Request.
+Generate a step-by-step guide for implementing a task **assuming you are already working inside the relevant Git worktree and on the correct feature branch.** This guide covers code implementation, testing (with commits per step), pushing the branch, and creating a Pull Request.
 </executive_summary>

 <instructions>